HarvardMapCollection/tutorials-share/content/classes/Programs/cga-institute/intro-to-map-collection/index.md

 ---
-title: GIS @ Harvard Libraries
+title: Harvard Map Collection
 date: 2022-12-19
 tags: ["class"]
-image: a-gradient1.png
+image: map.png
 layout: class
+description: Informational slides about Harvard Map Collection services and how to make use of them
 ---

 ![Screenshot from an article about the Map Collection](../../../media/intro.png)